cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 public-key scheme, along with one or more arbitrary-sized ciphertexts encrypted using that key.
-This type of public key encryption has many applications in practice, including Messaging Layer Security {{?I-D.ietf-mls-protocol}} and TLS-encrypted ClientHello messages {{?I-D.ietf-tls-esni}}.
+This type of public key encryption has many applications in practice, including Messaging Layer Security {{?I-D.ietf-mls-protocol}} and TLS Encrypted ClientHello {{?I-D.ietf-tls-esni}}.

-Currently, there are numerous competing and non-interoperable standards and variants for hybrid encryption, mostly based on Elliptic Curve Integrated Encryption Schemes (ECIESes), including ANSI X9.63 (ECIES) {{ANSI}}, IEEE 1363a {{IEEE1363}}, ISO/IEC 18033-2 {{ISO}}, and SECG SEC 1
+Currently, there are numerous competing and non-interoperable standards and variants for hybrid encryption, mostly based on Elliptic Curve Integrated Encryption Schemes (ECIES), including ANSI X9.63 (ECIES) {{ANSI}}, IEEE 1363a {{IEEE1363}}, ISO/IEC 18033-2 {{ISO}}, and SECG SEC 1
 {{SECG}}.
 See {{MAEA10}} for a thorough comparison.
 All these existing schemes have problems, e.g., because they rely on outdated primitives, lack